mpaiva/a11y-workshop/a11y-prompts.md

 - Input field: Email input

 [Footer]
-Could you make sure that each page has consistent footer elements for navigation and legal links?
+Could you ensure each page has consistent footer elements for navigation and legal links?

 Links to:
 - "Privacy Policy,"